 4. Test social media shopping

-A new trend in ecommerce marketing is social media shopping, which provides a convenient online shopping experience by integrating stores with people’s favourite platforms.
+A new trend in ecommerce marketing is social media shopping, which provides a convenient online shopping experience by integrating stores with people’s favorite platforms.
 Instagram Shopping is perhaps the biggest front-runner here, and – as long as your customers are on Instagram – you should make use of it if you want to extend the reach of your ecommerce store.

 Depending on your business and audience demographic, social media shopping is a great way to boost your online sales because people can do it right from their desired platform.
 This cuts out the process of being redirected from somewhere familiar, i.e. social media, to a website you may never have visited before (and if the page takes time to load, that increases the risk of someone clicking away before making a purchase).